Skip to content

 Robot Gateway

-This document describes the planned operator-facing gateway that will sit between the robot's internal ROS 2 graph and the external operator laptop application.
+This document describes the operator-facing gateway between the robot's internal ROS 2 graph and the external operator laptop application.
+The first C++ gateway, typed gRPC API, preview lifecycle manager, and Python operator tools are implemented.
+Teleop, experiment export control, and cloud integration remain planned.

 Purpose